apache/flink/docs/setup/config.md

 Each Flink TaskManager provides processing slots in the cluster.
 The number of slots is typically proportional to the number of available CPU cores __of each__ TaskManager.
 As a general recommendation, the number of available CPU cores is a good default for `taskmanager.numberOfTaskSlots`.

 When starting a Flink application, users can supply the default number of slots to use for that job.
 The command line value therefore is called `-p` (for parallelism).
-In addition, it is possible to [set the number of slots in the programming APIs]({{site.baseurl}}/dev/api_concepts.html#parallel-execution) for the whole application and individual operators.
+In addition, it is possible to [set the number of slots in the programming APIs]({{site.baseurl}}/dev/parallel) for the whole application and for individual operators.

 <img src="{{ site.baseurl }}/fig/slots_parallelism.svg" class="img-responsive" />